-The following statement provides guidance on the types of applications that TSA will look upon favourably in the assessment of Project Stream applications for the Fund:
+The following statement provides guidance on the types of applications that TSA will look upon favourably in the assessment of applications for the Fund:

-The priority outcome to be achieved from the Project Stream of the Fund is a direct increase in the consumption of Australian tyre-derived product through new and expanded markets.
+The priority outcome to be achieved from the Project Stream of the Fund is a direct increase in the consumption of Australian TDP through new and expanded markets.

-Applications will be assessed most favourably if they are BOTH innovative in nature and have the potential to consume high volumes of Australian tyre derived product.
+Applications will be assessed most favourably if they are BOTH innovative in nature and have the potential to consume high volumes of Australian TDP.

-Projects will also be strongly considered if they can demonstrate EITHER innovative new approaches to consuming TDP or are likely to consume large volumesof TDP.
+Projects will also be strongly considered if they can demonstrate innovativenew approaches to consuming TDP and are likely to consume large volumes of Australian generated TDP.

-All projects must be rated highly in relation to the assessment criteria (see guidelines), with a particular emphasis on:
+All projects must be rated highly in relation to the assessment criteria (see relevant project stream guidelines), with a particular emphasis on:

 a clear business case that articulates the potential increase in consumption of TDP the project will achieve